Documentation Index

 Boss Orchestration

-A Boss agent receives high-level requests and delegates to the right specialists via Slack thread @mentions.
+A Boss agent receives high-level requests and delegates to specialists via Slack thread @mentions.
 Specialists report back, and Boss consolidates results.

 Persistent Memory

-Agents write structured memories during every session — feedback, user context, project state.
-Memories compound over time — the longer an agent works with your team, the sharper it gets.
+Agents write structured memories during every session.
+Memories compound - the longer an agent works with your team, the sharper it gets.

 MCP Tool Servers